se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 <tip-box>

-:bulb: Here are some tips for using user stories for early stages of requirement gathering:
+{{ icon_tip }} Here are some tips for using user stories for early stages of requirement gathering:

 * **Define the _target user_:**
   Decide your target user's profile (e.g. a student, office worker, programmer, sales person) and work patterns (e.g. Does he work in groups or alone?
 Does he share his computer with others?).
 A clear understanding of the target user will help when deciding the importance of a user story.
 You can even give this user a name. %%&nbsp;e.g. Target user Jean is a university student studying in a non-IT field.
 She interacts with a lot of people due to her involvement in university clubs/societies. ...%%